Young children require attention and nurturing, but in a way that makes them feel eager to explore and learn.

 Playing with dolls often seems like an activity from a bygone era, but in fact, children nowadays still enjoy their dolls and other toys, so if you’re thinking about what toy to get them, feel free to buy a doll or two.

-Additionally, playing with dolls can help your child learn more about labelling their feelings and inspire their imagination.
+Additionally, playing with dolls can help your child learn more about labeling their feelings and inspire their imagination.

 Pretend-cooking and/or cooking